Steering Committee

 Steering Committee Member

-Crystal T. Dixon, MPH, MA is an Associate Professor of the Practice in the Department of Health and Exercise Science and Collaborating Faculty in African American Studies at Wake Forest University.
+Crystal T. Dixon, MPH, MA is an Associate Professor of the Practice in the Environment and Sustainability Studies Program and holds faculty appointments in African American Studies, the Sabin Center for the Environment and Sustainability, and the Department of Health and Exercise Science at Wake Forest University.
 Dixon completed her undergraduate and graduate degrees from East Carolina University and Wake Forest University, respectively.
-Dixon also serves as the Community Engagement and Research Support team member at The Anna Julia Cooper Center.
+Dixon also serves as the Community Engagement and Research Support team member at the Anna Julia Cooper Center.

-Dixon’s scholarship and international research addresses the intersection of environmental racism, sustainability, and public health; specifically, how systemic racism, unsustainable practices, and climate change contribute to health disparities disproportionately impacting black and brown communities.
+Dixon’s scholarship and international research addresses the intersection of environmental racism, sustainability, and public health; while she focuses on disaster preparedness and climate events in the Caribbean, she specifically focuses on how systemic racism, unsustainable practices, and climate change contribute to health disparities disproportionately impacting black and brown communities.
 Dixon teaches and has designed a wide variety of public health courses focused on systemic racism and public health.
-Recently, Dixon co-taught a course with Melissa Harris-Perry entitled, Race, Sustainability, and Environmental Justice.
+Dixon has co-taught a course with Professor Melissa Harris-Perry entitled, Race, Sustainability, and Environmental Justice and she is currently teaching Environmental Issues and Environmental Challenges as a Public Health Crisis.

-Dixon’s scholarship has landed her an opportunity to support the founders of West End Revitalization Association in providing recommendations for the Biden-Harris Administration CEQ/EPA First 100-Days Initiatives.
-Dixon has contributed to research funded by the National Institutes of Health, National Aeronautics and Space Administration (NASA), co-authored several journal articles, a book chapter, contributed to policy briefs, and has presented her research at local, state, and national organizations, such as the American Public Health Association (APHA).
-She has been invited to speak with national organizations and podcasts, such as BlackDoctors.org, and other local news and magazine outlets.
+Dixon has contributed to research funded by the National Institutes of Health, National Aeronautics and Space Administration (NASA), co-authored several journal articles, a book chapter, contributed to policy briefs, and has presented her research at leading national organizations, such as the American Public Health Association (APHA) and the International Society for Sustainability Professionals.
+She has been invited to speak at national organizations and podcasts, such as BlackDoctors.org, other local news and magazine outlets.
+She currently serves as the Chair of the Board of Directors of CleanAIRE NC.

 Hana Brown, Ph.D.